agcdtmr/100hr-project-DogAPI/README.md

 ## Learnings:
 - How to link css and js (with defer) file
-- How to use getElementById, addEventListener, async await, fetch api, then and try/catch
+- How to use .getElementById, .addEventListener, async await, fetch api, .then and try/catch